Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Introduction

 We have presented the preliminary version of this work in IAST\cite{mei2020instance}.
 This paper further extends the previous work in several aspects.
 First, we extend IAST to HIAST by introducing the hard-aware pseudo-label augmentation (HPLA).
 Second, we build a consistency constraint regularization to provide stronger supervision for the ignored region.
-Third, we conduct a comprehensive comparison between our method and the recent SOTAs.
-Last, we show more in-depth analysis and discussion regarding the effectiveness and limitations of our work.
+Third, we conduct a comprehensive comparison between our method and the recent SOTAs. {Furthermore, we introduce a novel parameter selection strategy under the UDA setting.} Last, we show more in-depth analysis and discussion regarding the effectiveness and limitations of our work.

-The paper is organized as follows: in Section \ref{sec:RelatedWork}, we review techniques that are related to our work; in Section \ref{sec:pre}, we show some preliminaries about UDA for semantic segmentation, self-training, and adversarial training; in Section \ref{sec:proposed-method}, we build the whole HIAST framework based on IAST; after that, we report the experimental results in Section \ref{sec:experiment}; finally, the conclusions of this paper are summarized in Section \ref{sec:conclusion}.
+The paper is organized as follows: in Section \ref{sec:RelatedWork}, we review techniques that are related to our work; in Section \ref{sec:pre}, we show some preliminaries about UDA for semantic segmentation, self-training, and adversarial training; in Section \ref{sec:proposed-method}, we build the whole HIAST framework based on IAST; after that, we report the experimental results in Section \ref{sec:experiment};finally, the conclusions of this paper are summarized in Section \ref{sec:conclusion}.